IyarLin/R-advantages-over-python/README.md

 Let’s say we’d like to calculate the mean of sepal length within each species and append that to the original dataset (In SQL:
-SUM(Sepal.Length) OVER(partition by Species) would be:
+SUM(Sepal.Length) OVER(partition by Species)) would be:

 ``` python
 iris.assign(mean_sepal = lambda x: x.groupby('Species')['Sepal.Length'].transform(np.mean))
 ```

-We can see that this requires an additional method, compared with dplyr which does not necessitate looking up stackoverflow:
+We can see that this requires a dedicated method (*transoform*), compared with dplyr which which builds on the familiar basic syntax:

 ``` r
 iris %>% group_by(Species) %>% mutate(mean_sepal = mean(Sepal.Length))